-36.2.3.1 Applications For WWWMA Through Well Woman Program (WWWP)
+36.2.3.1 Applications for Wisconsin Well Woman Medicaid Through the Wisconsin Well Woman Program

 To apply for WWWMA through the WWWP, the applicant or the WWWP LCA must send or fax the completed F-44818 and F-10075 forms to the EM CAPO.
 The applicant may apply for WWWMA at any time after the WWWP screening and diagnosis.
 Eligibility may only be backdated to the first of the month up to three months prior to the application date or from the date of diagnosis, whichever is most recent.
 (For requests to back date farther than three months, refer to the BEPS policy analyst.)